 Qantas was founded in 1920 under the name Queensland and Northern Territory Aerial Services Limited.
 Today, this airline is the largest in Australia for both domestic and international travel and one of the nation's largest employers with a roll call of more than 30,000.

-- International flights: Get a nonstop flight from Los Angeles to major airports in Australia including Brisbane, Melbourne, Auckland and Sydney.
+International flights: Get a nonstop flight from Los Angeles to major airports in Australia including Brisbane, Melbourne, Auckland and Sydney.

-- Business Essentials program: Easy management tools allows businesses to manage travel itineraries from a single platform.
+Business Essentials program: Easy management tools allows businesses to manage travel itineraries from a single platform.

-- Flexible baggage allowance: The number of free checked bags varies based on itinerary, so longer trips may come with more free checked bags.
+Flexible baggage allowance: The number of free checked bags varies based on itinerary, so longer trips may come with more free checked bags.

 Extensive partner network: With 28 partnering airlines, Qantas offers travelers multiple opportunities to earn points and rewards quickly.

-- Seat selection: Qantas travelers have the option to select a seat location during check-in or buy an upgraded seat with extra legroom for a small additional fee.
+Seat selection: Qantas travelers have the option to select a seat location during check-in or buy an upgraded seat with extra legroom for a small additional fee.

-Qantas Company Profile
+Qantas Company Information

 - Company Name: